-Lenin, figurehead of the Bolshevik party and the first leader of Soviet Russia, was born Vladimir Ilyich in the town of Simbirsk in 1870.
-Lenin’s father was a schools inspector of mixed ethnic heritage, including Russian, German, Swedish and Jewish strains.
-A generation before the Ulyanovs had been lowly serfs – however Lenin’s father obtained a university education, began working as a teacher and rose to become a schools inspector.
+Vladimir Lenin was the leader of the Bolshevik movement, the first ruler of Soviet Russia and the dominant figure of the Russian Revolution.
+Lenin was born Vladimir Ilyich Ulyanov in the town of Simbirsk in 1870.
+The Ulyanovs were of mixed ethnic heritage, including Russian, German, Swedish and Jewish strains.
+Only a generation before the Ulyanovs had been lowly serfs – however Lenin’s father obtained a university education, began working as a teacher and rose to become a schools inspector.
+Ulyanov encouraged free thinking and political discussion in the family home.
 Their humble background provided the Ulyanovs with empathy with Russia’s peasant and working classes; they were also politically informed and liberal-minded.
-In her memoirs, Lenin’s sister recalled the family home being filled with passionate discussion and debates about the situation in Russia.
+In her memoirs, Lenin’s sister later recalled the family home being filled with passionate discussion and debates about the situation in Russia.

 Tragedy struck the Ulyanovs twice in the 1880s.
 First, Lenin’s father died in 1886.
 The following year his older brother Alexander, a university student, was arrested and hanged for alleged involvement in a plot to assassinate Tsar Alexander III.
 This event resulted in the entire Ulyanov family being condemned and ostracised as revolutionaries.
 Both his father’s death and his brother’s execution had a significant impact on the young Lenin: he lost faith in God and religion, while his political position began to shift from liberalism to radical socialism.
 He became interested in the same radical ideas as his late brother, particularly the works of Nikolai Chernyshevsky (Lenin later used the title of Chernyshevsky’s What is to Be Done? for one of his own books).
 In the autumn of 1887 Lenin entered Kazan University to stay law, thanks in part to a written reference from his former headmaster, the father of Alexander Kerensky.
 It was at university that Lenin became involved in radical Marxist groups.
 Both the university and the local Okhrana soon identified him as a ‘person of interest’, and within weeks of commencing his studies Lenin was expelled.
 He managed to complete his studies independently, qualifying as a lawyer in 1891 – but he would practice very little, instead devoting most of his time to political activism.